ceos-seo/data_cube_ui/docs/notebook_install.md

-Data Cube Jupyter Notebook Installation Guide
+﻿Data Cube Jupyter Notebook Installation Guide
 =================

 This document will guide users through the process of installing and configuring our Jupyter notebook Data Cube examples.
 In this guide, you will be required to install packages (Python and system level) and start a webserver.